ubc-library-rc/dri-needs-assessment/it.md

 ### Key Findings & Recommendations

-**Finding 1:** A significant portion of respondents reported wanting training and support but didn’t know they were available;
+**Finding 1:** A significant portion of respondents reported wanting training and support but not knowing they were available;

 **Recommendation 1:**  Coordinate and strategize communications across portfolios and departments to ensure that researchers are able to easily discover and access services;